Thursday, December 20, 7:00 am

 The trouble with most of the hike is that the footing was so uneven and slippery that there was no way to take in the surroundings.
 But it was an enjoyable outing.

 On the way to Tenorio we passed a number of pineapple farms.
 Gabriel, our guide, told us about how pineapple farming works.
 It takes about a year to grow a pineapple, but the big producers, like Dole and Del Monte and Chiquita use chemicals to speed up the process and make bigger pineapples.
 But in the process, they kill the soil.
-This is what happened in Hawaii, and now very few pineapple farms are left there.
+This is what happened in Hawaii, where only a few pineapple farms remain.
 For now, pineapples are Costa Rica’s second largest export, but in another twenty years, Gabriel said, this will end.

 Don’t buy these mass-produced pineapples!
 Stick with organic pineapples!
 (The ones I’ve eaten here are so much sweeter and juicier than what we can get back home.)